rsdoiel/antenna/science_and_technology.md

 date: 2025-02-13, from: NASA breaking news

 In Aug.
-2024, a team of NASA researchers and partners gathered in Missoula, to test new drone-based technology for localized forecasting, or micrometeorology.
+2024, a team of NASA researchers and partners gathered in Missoula, Montana to test new drone-based technology for localized forecasting, or micrometeorology.
 Researchers attached wind sensors to a drone, NASA’s Alta X quadcopter, aiming to provide precise and sustainable meteorological data to help predict fire behavior.
-Wildfires are increasing in number and severity around [&#8230;]
+Wildfires are increasing in number and severity [&#8230;]

 <br>